ManticoreGamesInc/platform-documentation/src/references/network_relevancy.md

 ### Inherited Relevance

 The **Inherited Relevance** property shows the network relevancy the object has inherited by the ancestor in the **Hierarchy**.
-Descendants of a networked object can have the same desired relevance or lower, but it can never be higher than the ancestor.
+Descendants of a networked object can have the same desired relevance or lower, but they can never be higher than the ancestor.
 For example, if the ancestor is set to **High** and a descendant is set to **Critical**, that descendant will default to the inherit relevancy (**High** in this case).
 However, the descendant can be set to **Medium** or **Low** which will override the inherited network relevancy.

+### Dormant By Default

+The **Dormant By Default** property when enabled will only use network bandwidth when created or when forced by a Lua API call.
+This allows creators to have greater control over which networked objects are replicated, and also the speed at which they get replicated.

+Disabling a networked object's replication means that the server will not be checking to see if the object has changed, and will not send any new information about that object down to clients, until either the object has Replication enabled again, or until creators explicitly request the server replicate the object down to each client with a Lua API call.

 ## Learn More